All Episodes

 I agree.

-But the successed delirium thing does happen.
+But this excited delirium does happen.

-I have heard of it.
+I had heard of it.

-I understand, but I'm telling you, I you know, I did this.
+But I'm telling you, I did this.

 No, I agree with you, Sean.

-We haven't done this in a long time, but um with my martial arts instructor today, Sensei Glenn, and I'm like, all right, well, you know, we'd start I started doing arm drags into a chokehold, and after I did my I didn't, you know, when we immediately once you once you feel that you've got both carotids with your arm around in a real chokehold, and again, a trach hold is a different hold.
+And after I did my project, immediately, once you feel that you've got both carotids with your arm around in a real chokehold, and again, a trachold is a different hold.

-At that point in time, you know, you'll he'll tap.
+At that point in time, he'll tap.

-I said, All right, hold it for a few seconds.
+I said, all right, hold it for a few seconds.

 Let me see how long I can go.

-Because I was and I felt bad the rest of the day until I came on the radio program because it it literally cuts the blood to your brain.
+And I tapped out at like nine seconds, maybe eight, because I was, and I felt bad the rest of the day until like came on the bra program because it literally cuts the blood to your brain.

-Now we do it as part of our training, so you know what it feels like.
+Now, we do it as part of our training so you know what it feels like.

 So we purposely take hits.

-Um, I know it sounds a little nuts, but it's part of the training, and I I buy into it.
+I know it sounds a little nuts, but it's part of the training.

 I love the arts.